 The AFM intends to set the position limits for commodity derivatives as stated in the table below.
 The AFM has informed ESMA about the proposed position limits in accordance with Article 57, paragraph 5, MIFID II.
 ESMA has indicated in a public statement that it will not be possible for them to finalize and publish all opinions on position limits for liquid commodity derivatives before the end of this year.
 It is likely that ESMA's opinions will not deviate from the proposed position limits below.
 However, the possibility still exists.

-The proposed position limits will be monitored by the AFM as of 3 January 2018, subject to the section below entitled 'Notes applicable to specific contracts'.
+The AFM monitors the position limits, subject to the section below entitled 'Notes applicable to specific contracts'.

 Notes applicable to specific contracts

 This list contains liquid commodity derivative contracts that are currently identified as being traded on a trading platform in the Netherlands.
-From 3 January 2018, a proposed position limit will apply to these derivatives, as outlined in the table below.
+The proposed position limit outlined in the table below to these derivatives.
 This is a complete list, however it is possible that in the future the list will be extended to include new position limits for other commodity derivatives.

 Each commodity derivative contract has a separate proposed limit for the spot month and for the other months’ periods.
 The total net position in the commodity derivative has to be calculated by aggregating all positions that the person holds in the commodity derivative and in economically equivalent OTC derivative contracts based on Article 5: 89b of the Wft (new).
 The specific contracts to be aggregated are identified in the table below with their Venue Product Codes (VPC).The new and illiquid commodity derivatives which are traded on a trading platform in the Netherlands and which are not listed in the table with their Venue Product Codes have a limit of 2,500 lots based on Article 15, first paragraph, under the delegated regulation (EU) 2017/591, unless the position limit has been set by another competent authority in any other member state.